 Tax Consequences When a Creditor Writes Off or Settles a Debt

-The IRS may count a debt written off or settled by your creditor as taxable income.
+What are the tax consequences of debt settlement?
+The IRS might count a debt written off or settled by your creditor as taxable income.

 If you settle a debt with a creditor for less than the full amount, or a creditor writes off a debt you owe, you might owe money to the IRS.
-The IRS treats the forgiven debt as income, on which you might owe federal income taxes.
+The IRS treats the forgiven debt as income, and you could owe federal income taxes.

 IRS Reporting